Cricket St Thomas: Cricket House

 The surviving grade II listed Georgian manor house, known as "Cricket House", was built in 1786 by Admiral Alexander Hood, 1st Viscount Bridport (1726–1814), to the designs of the architect Sir John Soane (1753–1837).
 The Admiral had purchased the estate in 1775 from Richard Hippisley Coxe.
 It is unknown whether the new house incorporated elements of the earlier 14th century house or whether it was completely new.
 Soane completed further alterations in 1801–7.
 The Georgian orangery attached to the house was later turned into a parrot house but is now used for bowling by Warner holiday guests.
 In the grounds is a small garden house known as "The Admirals Seat".
+During World War Two the house and estate were requisitioned by the army.
+Originally housing the Warwickshire Regiment, it was later used by the Poles, the Czechs and the US Army.
+The local Home Guard, the 3rd Somerset Battalion, also operated from the site.

 In 1999 the house was developed into a Warner Leisure Hotels resort.

 Fictionalised as "Grantleigh Manor"

 Cricket House was filmed as the fictitious "Grantleigh Manor" in the British sitcom television series To the Manor Born, broadcast from 1979 to 1981 and written by Peter Spence, whose father-in-law was then the owner of the house.
 Despite the closeness depicted on screen, the Manor and Lodge are in fact about one mile (1.6 km) apart.

 The Lodge was given additional features such as gateposts to give the impression it was a gatehouse, following various previous alterations.
 The house was again used as "Grantleigh Manor" in a 25th anniversary special of To The Manor Born shown in 2007.